Superannuation and tax

 So, if your individual income tax rate is higher than 15%, adding your money to super via salary sacrifice has potential tax benefits.

-To illustrate, the Australian Securities and Investments Commission (ASIC) gave an example of how someone could boost their super balance by redirecting a proportion of their pay into salary sacrifice super contributions and make tax savings in the process.
+To illustrate, below is an example of how someone could boost their super balance by redirecting a proportion of their pay into salary sacrifice super contributions and make tax savings in the process.
 Let’s take Jane who earns $90,000, before tax, and decides to redirect $10,000 of her pay into superannuation:

 Without super contributions With a $10,000 salary sacrifice into super